 This really deserves it’s own post as I want to gear the information specifically towards shop owners and how you can make this work for you.
 But to get started, we’ll go over the basics.

-It works by placing an affiliate link on your website, social media account, etc. and when people purchase a product through your link, you earn a small kickback (at no additional cost to them, yay!).
+It works by placing an affiliate link on your website, social media account, etc. and when people purchase a product through your link, you earn a small kickback (at no additional cost to your customers, yay!).
 For businesses, it’s a form of advertising where they’re paying you for making referrals; and the best part for them is that they don’t pay you for the “advertising” unless a sale is made.

 An affiliate is a person or business who promotes a product or service offered by other businesses, and you become an affiliate when you promote an affiliate product.
 It’s pretty similar to how some companies offer a small bonus for referring a friend; just on a larger scale.

 When I started this site, I knew I wanted affiliate marketing to play a role in my monetization strategy; but I wasn’t confident I was best communicating my value while sharing helpful services.
-I never would want to jeopardize trust in my audience, which was why participating in affiliate marketing correctly (being of value, only sharing resources you’d care about + that I trust) became such a huge focus.
-Which is why I decided to take Michelle’s course, Making Sense of Affiliate Marketing.
-Michelle is the popular blogger behind Making Sense of Cents, a popular personal finance blog and she makes…. wait for it… over $50,000 a month in JUST affiliate sales.
+I never would want to jeopardize trust in my audience, which was why participating in affiliate marketing correctly (being of value, only sharing resources you’d care about + that I trust) became such a huge focus; which is why I decided to take Michelle’s course, Making Sense of Affiliate Marketing.
+Michelle is the blogger behind Making Sense of Cents, a popular personal finance blog and she makes…. wait for it… over $50,000 a month in JUST affiliate sales.
 When you want to learn from the best, you learn from her.

 10 | Sign up and Save with Amazon Prime

 You know the phrase “it takes money to make money”, well let’s change it slightly to be “it takes money to save money”.
 Seriously.